 5/10/13: Langer Research Associates staff will participate in several presentations next week at the annual meetings of the American Association for Public Opinion Research and the World Association for Public Opinion Research in Boston, on subjects ranging from politics to survey methodology to international development.

-- Langer will present assessment data on civic engagement in Afghanistan produced in support of a USAID-funded program by Counterpart International, and separately will present polling analysis of the 2012 presidential election produced by Langer Research Associates for ABC News.
+- Langer will present assessment data on civic engagement in Afghanistan produced in support of a USAID-funded program by Counterpart International (link: presentation), and separately will present polling analysis of the 2012 presidential election produced by Langer Research Associates for ABC News (link: presentation).

 - Holyk will serve as a panelist at a WAPOR session on perceptions and implications of the ‘pivot to Asia’ in U.S. foreign policy.